 I'm a toy fan.
 It's good I have kids so that I can buy toys under guise of them being just for the kids, and they are getting to the age where they are into Lego and other cool things.
 So naturally when I saw Hamley's we made a bee line for it (or I did and everyone else followed).

-The Hamley's train Hamley's has a train that drives around the Waterfront's outdoor area.
+Hamley's has a train that drives around the Waterfront's outdoor area.
 I didn't find out the price, but if I had had my kids with me I definitely would have.

 After spending more than I was supposed to at Hamley's, we got the text that Mel had arrived.
 We did our reunited selfie with the Waterfront's Big Wheel and turned our attention to lunch.

-Crazy faces selfie There are many lovely places to eat at the Waterfront.
+There are many lovely places to eat at the Waterfront.
 How ever after our trip to Hamley's we had to settle on the food court rather than a restaurant.

 We went to Sea Point High School to drop off Mel and Termare for their workshop, while Karla and I walked around Sea Point, browsing in little shops, finding ice-cream and taking a stroll by the sea.

-Sun at Sea Point There is a kids' play park, an open air gym and a few different artworks along the promenade.
+There is a kids' play park, an open air gym and a few different artworks along the promenade.

-Rhinosaurus Rhinosaurus from the viewing point The views are also amazing.
+The views are also amazing.
 People go for walks, run and cycle on the promenade and kids playing soccer on the grass, giving it a real community feeling.

-Sea Point Play park Lastly, we went to Mesopotamia, a Kurdish restaurant where Beverli Al-Masrah (or sometimes another dancer) dances every night.
+Lastly, we went to Mesopotamia, a Kurdish restaurant where Beverli Al-Masrah (or sometimes another dancer) dances every night.
 It has a great atmosphere.
 The seating on cushion round low brass tables, the decor and Beverli, make for an unforgettable experience.
 The food was delicious and I really enjoyed my mocktail.

-Sitting round the table at Mesopotamia We thoroughly enjoyed ourselves on our trip to Cape Town for the Theatrical Oriental Dance Festival.
+We thoroughly enjoyed ourselves on our trip to Cape Town for the Theatrical Oriental Dance Festival.
 U'm already looking forward to next year's festival.